-David Cameron's big conference speech yesterday was as depressing as it was brilliant.
-A man who's spent his term in government enacting policies that have repeatedly fucked over the poor, the young and the vulnerable is now patting all of those people on the head and going, "Just kidding, mate," making out like he's suddenly a friend of the working man.
+British Prime Minister David Cameron's big conference speech on Wednesday was as depressing as it was brilliant.
+A man who's spent his term in government enacting policies that have repeatedly harmed the poor, the young, and the vulnerable is now patting all of those people on the it and going, “Just kidding, mate,” to make out like he's suddenly a friend of the working man.
 And he did that very convincingly.

 THE PRE-MATCH POMP

-Following a video made up of supposedly rousing Tory soundbites, Cameron walked into the hall to the soundtrack of The Killers' "All These Things That I've Done".
-Then he crowed about winning the Scottish independence referendum and still ruling over a load of people who voted for only one of his MPs.
-Then he did a weird impression of William Hague's Yorkshire accent and called him "the greatest living Yorkshireman", before deciding it was time to stop clowning around and get to the point.
+Following a video made up of supposedly rousing Conservative Party soundbites, Cameron walked into the hall to the soundtrack of the Killers' "All These Things That I've Done."
+Then he crowed about winning the Scottish independence referendum and still being in charge of a load of people who voted for only one of his members of parliament (MPs).
+Then he did a weird impression of his First Secretary of State William Hague’s Yorkshire accent and called him “the greatest living Yorkshireman," before deciding it was time to stop clowning around and get to the point.

 FOND MEMORIES OF THE COALITION

-Cameron alerted the nation to the depressing possibility that, with the Lib Dems free-falling in opinion polls, the next election could open the floodgates of unadulterated David Cameron; Cameron plus.
-The kind of Cameron that can get on with things without Nick Clegg making sad faces at him over piffling civil rights abuses.
-If all goes to plan, he seemed to be saying, we could have George Osborne's austerity without Vince Cable writing facetious op-eds in The Times about how his own government's economic policy is a load of shit.
+Cameron alerted the nation to the depressing possibility that, with the Liberal Democreats free-falling in opinion polls, the next election could open the floodgates of unadulterated David Cameron—Cameron plus, if you will.
+The kind of Cameron who can get on with things without Deputy PM Nick Clegg making sad faces at him over various civil rights abuses.
+If all goes to plan, he seemed to be saying, we could have austerity without intra-coalition rivals writing facetious op-eds in the Times about how his own government’s economic policy is a load of shit.